July 05, 2024 by Bojana Krstic

 The exception could be if you have 100% solid evidence and you can clean yourself off from slander in a calm way.

-But do consider the actual harm the statement may pose to your reputation, and think about your next steps thoroughly.
-However, whatever your next steps might be, ensure you’ve captured the published statement before the author deletes it.
+But it’s important to consider the actual harm the statement may pose to your reputation and think about your next steps thoroughly.
+However, regardless of your next steps, ensure you’ve captured the published statement before the author deletes it.

-When defamation happens the author can always edit or delete the post, comment, photo, or article in question.
+When defamation happens, the author can always edit or delete the post, comment, photo, or article in question, leaving you without the original evidence of the defamatory statement.

-Your first action when defamatory content is posted is to capture it quickly as you will be able to use it in a lawsuit.
+So, to prevent this from happening, your first action when defamatory content is posted is to capture it quickly, as you will be able to use it in a lawsuit.

 It is advisable to use a tool to keep a defensible and authenticated copy that you can also use in court if the matter comes that far.

-A social media archiving system can help with that, especially if you’re an organization that uses social media to communicate with citizens, customers, or the general public.
+A social media archiving solution can help with that, especially if you’re an organization that uses social media to communicate with citizens, customers, or the general public.

 Consult a lawyer